-1. Loosen Shoulder Straps.
-Insert left arm between back strap and deflated vest (See fig.1).
-Pull vest on over your head (See fig.2).
-Pull buckle to front so you can see it.
-Buckle and adjust by pulling on free end of the belt.
+1. Buckle the deflated belt around your waist and adjust to snug fit by pulling on the free end of the belt.
 Secure the excess strap by tucking it under the belt.
 Always position the belt with the center window in front.
 The Velcro® opening should be on the bottom.
 The "Jerk to Inflate" lanyard should be hanging downward.
-Adjust Shoulder Straps to a comfortable fit.

-Step 1 - Snap buckle, snug waist strap.
+Snap buckle, snug waist strap.

-2. Pull down on the "Jerk to Inflate lanyard to inflate chamber.
+2. Pull down on the "Jerk to Inflate" lanyard to inflate chamber.

-Step 2 - Jerk tab to Inflate.
+STEP 2 Jerk tab to Inflate.